(circa September 1785 - 8 January 1865)

 (it is assumed that John is the son of Jean).17

-Catherine Gray and John Bain lived Clashscrebie Mor, Par. of Latheron, CAI, SCT, rather than Clashscrebie beg which was 1/2 mile away based on Stemster hill and very small with room for just one family.
+Catherine Gray and John Bain (R-BY2937) lived Clashscrebie Mor, Par. of Latheron, CAI, SCT, rather than Clashscrebie beg which was 1/2 mile away based on Stemster hill and very small with room for just one family.
 The family living there were MacLeods.
 Mor was on the right side of Rangag where Helen (grddtr) was when christened and Brae Rangag just over the top.
 The croft was relatively large due to alterations - there was an extension built on to it, and it could hold at least three families if pushed.18

 NamesCatherine Gray also went by the name of Kate according to dtr Jean's dth cert.19